Claire-Fisher/Donofy/README.md

 - Alt descriptions on all images.
 - Semantic elements to assist screen reader users to navigate and access information.
 - Consistent navigation.
 - Minimum font size of 16px throughout the site and on all screen sizes.
+- All buttons maintain a minimum size of 48px x 48px.
+These are the WCAG 2.1 recommended guidelines for touchscreen buttons.
+- Large buttons also improves accessibility for people with physical disabilities who have dexterity needs.

 ### Family Friendly
 - This site is free from offensive language and imagery, and is suitable for users of all ages.
 As no content can be created by users, this standard is easily maintained.
 Users will have the ability to contact site admins via a contact form, should any content issues arise.